kirlf/CSP/FEC/Conv codes idea extensions.md

 It relates to the [deep-space communication standard](https://ipnpr.jpl.nasa.gov/progress_report/42-63/63H.PDF) that allows to achieve sufficiently high BER performance.

+> You can read more about concatenated codes in [Scholarpedia](http://www.scholarpedia.org/article/Concatenated_codes#RS60), peer-reviewed open-access encyclopedia.

 ### Little bit more about Reed-Solomon codes

 Reed-Solomon (RS) codes is the type of [cyclic codes](https://en.wikipedia.org/wiki/Cyclic_code), i.e. a block codes, where the circular